-One thing the Two Sisters love doing while cruising, is discovering new cocktails, and talented mixologists.
-We are also avid collectors, and love chatting about cocktails and the art of making the Perfect cocktail.
+One thing the 2 Sisters love doing while cruising, is discovering new cocktails, and talented mixologists.
+We are also avid collectors, and love chatting about cocktails and the art of making the perfect cocktail.

 As such, we wanted to do a series of articles, where we find the most talented mixologists on the seas, and ask them if they will sit down and chat with us about cocktails, and trends in the industry.

 Our first pick, is one of the most popular and talented mixologists on the Seas, Nathan O’Connor.

 Nathan O’Connor is a Mixologist with Carnival Cruise Lines.
 We sat down with him, to ask him some questions about being a Mixologist.
 Originally from Mumbai, when not on a Carnival Cruise Ship, resides in Miami, Florida.

 Mixology give me an ideal space to experiment with varied flavors, colors, textures and looks.
 It helps me connect my love for food and liquids.

 Where did you get your first break as a mixologist?

 The Alchemy Bar gave me a platform to showcase my skills as a mixologist.

 In your current roll, on average how many cocktails do you make in a given day?

 Your drinks always look and taste the same How do you maintain this level of consistency across drinks?